|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Cool and refreshing, the mojito is a favorite summer cocktail.
-While it typically includes a shot of rum, the virgin mojito proves that alcohol is not necessary.
+While it typically includes a shot of rum, the mojito mocktail proves that alcohol is not necessary.
 This mocktail offers the same mint-lime flavor, it's just as easy to mix up, and everyone can enjoy its fresh taste.
 The family-friendly beverage is a great addition to showers and parties, and a fantastic way to cool down on a hot summer day in the backyard.

 For this nonalcoholic mojito recipe, lime wedges are muddled with honey syrup and mint.
 The glass is filled with ice and topped with the sparkling beverage of your choice.
 It's very simple and you won't miss the liquor.

-Just like the original mojito, use the recipe as inspiration to give this drink a personal twist: switch out the sweetener, add other fruits or herbs, or pour a flavored soda or sparkling water.
-The possibilities are only limited by your imagination, so have fun with it!
+Just like the original mojito, use the recipe as inspiration to give this drink a personal twist: Switch out the sweetener, add other fruits or herbs, or pour a flavored soda or sparkling water.
+The possibilities are only limited by your imagination, so have fun with it.

 "This drink was a very delicious and refreshing virgin cocktail.
 It was also very pretty.
 To tell you the truth, I didn’t miss the rum at all, and the great part is that I can drink this throughout the day at my next backyard bash and not worry about driving or any next-day repercussions!" —Diana Andrews